WestleyK/ssh-watcher/README.md

 Just put the whatever directory you like, probability best in you home directory, <br>
 then run it! `./ssh-watcher.sh` <br>
-If you don't want your terminal to be used, the do `./ssh-watcher.sh &`. <br>
+If you don't want your terminal to be busy running it, then do `./ssh-watcher.sh &`. <br>

 <br>